 Since catnip belongs in the mint family, cats often react in a similar way to other types of mint.
 I’ve even seen some cats react to a type of honeysuckle—or even olives.

 Most scientists agree that catnip provides a harmless recreation for cats.
 For cats who respond, catnip can be a wonderful training tool.
 Catnip builds the confidence of some shy cats, and it can be used to “spike” the legal scratch objects to help lure kitty to do the right thing.
 Catnip can help take the cat’s mind off of the scary car ride—or at least induce a catnip snooze so she doesn’t care anymore.

 You’ll find catnip toys, herbs, even growing kits advertised in all the finest cat magazines, “special” brands touted in pet stores, and feline fanciers comparing quality like true gourmands.
 The fresher the herb, the more likely your cat is to react.
 And no, catnip doesn’t affect people the same way, although it has in the past been used as a soothing tea for upset tummies.

 Be aware, though, overindulgence may “wear out” your cat’s response to the plant.
 An occasional treat, perhaps once every two or three weeks, is plenty.

 Find out more details about catnip and other “C” topics in Cat Facts The Pet Parent’s A-to-Z Home Care Encyclopedia

 Does your cat react to catnip?
 Do you use a bit of ‘nip to help your cat relax, or as a reward or as….what?
 Is there anything else your cats react to in a similar fashion?
-Here’s how Seren used to react, LOL!
-I like to think that beyond the Rainbow Bridge, kitty heaven is full of lots of ‘nip and treats.
+Seren-Kitty loved catnip, and I like to think that beyond the Rainbow Bridge, kitty heaven is full of lots of ‘nip and treats.